-For example, some readers work purely with chip and PIN, other accept contactless payments or even Apple Pay.
-Some can work for cardholder not present (CNP) transactions, ideal for food delivery services for example, while others lack this capability.
+For example, most accept contactless payments, as well as chip and PIN, and usually Apple Pay and other mobile wallets.
+Some can work for cardholder not present (CNP) transactions – ideal for food delivery services, for example – while others lack this option.

-Then there are the commission charges, which are sometimes just a straight percentage, but sometimes more complex, including standing monthly fees.
+Then there are the commission charges, which are sometimes just a straight percentage, but sometimes more complex, including ongoing monthly fees.

-Choosing the right mPOS system can have a direct impact on the flexibility of card handling and whether it all makes good financial sense for your firm.
-Our reviews section can help you choose the right option.
+Choosing the right mPOS system can have a direct impact on the flexibility of card handling.
+Does it all make good financial sense for your firm?
+Our POS and card machine reviews can help you choose the right option.

 2. Test your system before use

 Make sure you can handle everything from basic chip and PIN transactions to contactless and CNP sales (if you plan to offer them).
-Giving back the money used to conduct these tests will make sure you become practiced in processing refunds too!
+Refunding the money used to conduct these tests will make sure you become practised in processing refunds too.

-With mPOS systems using the Internet to run their apps and authorise transactions, you need to make sure you have a decent mobile (Edge might work, but most providers only guarantee processing on 3G or 4G) or Wi-Fi signal at the location(s) where you’re taking payments.
+With mPOS systems using the internet to run their apps and authorise transactions, you need to make sure you have a decent mobile data connection (Edge might work, but most providers only guarantee processing through 3G and 4G) or WiFi signal at the location(s) where you’re taking payments.

-This means that if you sell products in a range of locations (such as food festivals) one of your first set-up jobs on arrival at a new venue should be connecting to Wi-Fi and / or checking your mobile signal – after all, no signal means no mobile payments.
+This means that if you sell products in a range of locations (such as food festivals) one of your first setup jobs upon arrival at a new venue should be to connect to WiFi and/or checking your mobile signal.
+After all, no signal means no mobile payments.